We use cookies to optimise your experience, analyse traffic, and personalise content. To learn more, please visit our Privacy Policy.

 Kate Hibberson, Marketing & Events

-For Kate, nothing is too much trouble (she writes the wine list at The Boat House in her spare time).
-She works closely with Ferg and Helen, organises events in her sleep, and knows so much about wine that her progress through the levels of WSET was best described as meteoric.
+For Kate, nothing is too much trouble.
+She works closely with Ferg and Keir, organises events in her sleep, and knows so much about wine that her progress through the levels of WSET was best described as meteoric.

 Kate Hibberson can be contacted at [email protected].